ChurchApps/FreeShowWeb/src/routes/docs/media/+page.md

 ## Video time markers

 If you open a video from the project, or right click in the drawer and click "Open preview".
 You will get a full preview in the center of the screen, press "Show media preview controls" to show some inputs.
 On the right you will see a clock icon, click it to reveal a bar where you can add time markers to the video at the current preview position.

+## FAQ

+- **How to add media**

+First open the "Media" tab in the drawer, then at the bottom left click "New folder" and choose the folder with your media.
+You can also drag & drop folders directly from the computer to the folder area.
+After that you can drag & drop media files from the drawer into a project, to a show, or as a slide item.
+You can also drag & drop media files directly from the computer file system.
+(Note: By dragging just one background to a show it will be [added as a background](./faq#videos-are-muted)!)